sosey/aas229_workshop/Installation_and_Setup.md

-This will be an interactive workshop so be sure to come with a laptop prepared to try out some of the tools that will be discussed and demoed.
+This will be an interactive workshop so be sure to come with a laptop prepared to try out some of the tools that will be discussed and demonstrated.

+If you have any problem with the instructions here, please open an issue at https://github.com/spacetelescope/aas229_workshop/issues/

 # 1. Clone This Repository